 Through the generosity of our donors, Lloyd International Honors College is able to award several scholarships in incoming, first-year students each year.
 All students who submit their UNCG AND Supplemental Honors College applications will be considered for the scholarships listed below.
 Students who submit applications by the priority deadline of December 15, 2023 will also be considered for the Blue and Gold Scholarships awarded by UNCG.

 The Scholars Program in the Honors College comprises four merit-based, four-year awards.
 The Honors College awards the prestigious Katharine Smith Reynolds Scholarship, which is made possible by the Z. Smith Reynolds Foundation of Winston-Salem for North Carolina residents, and the Class of ’55 Scholarship, endowed by the Woman’s College of the University of North Carolina’s graduating class of 1955.
 Both scholarships receive four years of generous funding ($8000 per year) and are eligible to receive stipends for community service involvement ($1250), participation in an internship ($1250), and study abroad ($2500*).
-The Honors College also offers the Sloan Scholarship and Hayes Scholarship, which also offer four years of funding and additional stipends for experiences.
+The Honors College also offers several other four-year merit-based scholarships, some of which also offer additional stipends for experiences.

 *This amount is in lieu of the regular LIHC travel scholarship, currently $1,100 for a UNCG semester-long study away experience.

 Applicants to the Honors College are automatically considered for the Scholars Program scholarships.
-Once the application review begins, students in contention for Scholars Program scholarships will be contacted to schedule a brief phone interview.
-After the phone interview, finalists will be invited for a Zoom interview with Honors College and UNCG community members.
+Once the application review begins, students in contention for Scholars Program scholarships will be contacted to start the interview process.
 Scholarship offers will be made throughout the application cycle.

 The Lena Anne Gordon Lloyd International Honors College Scholarship recognizes up to three incoming first-year students with one-time merit scholarships of up to $2,500.
 Recipients are students who are admitted to Lloyd International Honors College with preference given to students in the School of Education, the School of Health and Human Sciences, and the College of Visual and Performing Arts.